KYKhaw428/IPFSPrivateP2P/README.md

 **Important note: If you are running more than 1 node on the same machine, the TCP should be different.
 For example, the API's tcp should be 5002 for the second node on the same machine.
 The same applies to the Gateway and Swarm TCP.**

-In the same folder, remove all the existing default bootstrap (because those are public IPFS bootstraps) and add your private bootstrap IP address as shown below:
+In the same file, search for the "Bootstrap" section and remove all the existing default bootstrap (because those are public IPFS bootstraps) and add your private bootstrap IP address as shown below:

 <img src="guideImages/Boostrapping%20config.png">